The Standard - Infrequent Access Storage Class Overview

 Bucket Lifecycle Rules dialog will open:Bucket Lifecycle Configuration dialog

-4. Switch to Transition/Expiration actions:Add New Lifecycle Rule dialog - Transition/Expiration actions
+4. Switch to the Actions for current versions tabAdd New Lifecycle Rule dialog - Actions for current versions actions

 6. Click Add new rule to add new rule into the list and Save to apply changes.